chrisgrieser/finder-vim-mode/README.md

 - If you __use the mouse to click buttons__, you can end up in the wrong mode.
   In that case, you can press `esc` to get back to Normal Mode.
 (Or, you know, just do not use the mouse.
 You're a vim user, after all.)
-- File selection dialogues from other apps (for example, to upload a file in the browser) are not supported.
+- File selection dialogues from other apps (for example to upload a file in the browser) are not supported.
 - Unfortunately, it is __not possible to have a `vimrc` or to let the user configure the keybindings__ themselves in any way, at least not with a